France look to 'extraterrestrial' Dupont for inspiration in Dublin - RFI

 "He creates actions in every match where he very often disrupts opposing defenses on his own."

-In a short space of time, Dupont has become the heartbeat of the French team.
+In a short time, Dupont has become the heartbeat of the French team.
 Dulin admits that Les Bleus have "adapted to his game", highlighting the scrum-half's vision and anticipation.

-Scrum-half Connor Murray, who will be directly opposite Dupont at the Aviva Stadium on Sunday, is well aware of the dangers but is relishing the chance to face Dupont once more.

-"He’s flying it, he had a massive game last week against Italy," said Murray.
+"He's flying it, he had a massive game last week against Italy," said scrum-half Connor Murray, who would have been directly opposite Dupont at the Aviva Stadium on Sunday but for a hamstring injury.

 "I know how good he is, he's really at the top of the game at the moment and he deserves the plaudits."

-"He's a massive threat, a fantastic player and I've a lot of respect for him.
-But it's exciting to come up against a player in that form and try to prove yourself against that."
+"He's a massive threat, a fantastic player and I've a lot of respect for him."

-France have never won a Grand Slam in years they travel to Dublin and Twickenham.
-With Dupont at the helm, they may be about to change that.
+France have never won a Grand Slam in years when they travel to Dublin and Twickenham.
+With Dupont at the helm, and Ireland weakened by the absences of Sexton and Murray, they may be about to change that.

 © 2021 AFP